lidofinance/lido-improvement-proposals/LIPS/lip-2.md

   below, reverts the transaction with `ALLOWED_BEACON_BALANCE_DECREASE` code.

-## Callback function to be invoked every time the quorum is reached among oracle daemons data.
+## Callback function to be invoked on report pushes.

+To provide the external contract with updates on report pushes (every time the quorum is reached among oracle daemons data), we provide the following setter.

+    function setQuorumCallback(address _addr) external auth(SET_QUORUM_CALLBACK)

+And when the callback is set, the following function will be invoked on every report push.

+    interface IQuorumCallback {
+        function processLidoOracleReport(
+            uint256 _postTotalPooledEther,
+            uint256 _preTotalPooledEther,
+            uint256 _timeElapsed) external;
+    }

+The arguments provided are the same as described in sections above.

 ## Add events to cover all states change and getters for accessing the current state details.